jasonluther/simple-work-queue/README.md

 open -a /Applications/Docker.app
 ```

 This isn't going well so far, but I did get it work through rosetta.
 See <https://github.com/actions/setup-python/issues/108#issuecomment-1295996059> for details.
-The key part of the solution is to specify `--container-architecture linux/amd64` when running `act`, as well as including `architecture: x64` in the workflow's `actions/setup-python@v3` setup.
+The key part of the solution is to specify `--container-architecture linux/amd64` when running `act`.